-Coronavirus (COVID-19) Update 16th April 2020 - The health and wellbeing of all our customers is our absolute priority at SIV.
+Coronavirus (COVID-19) Update 12th August 2020 - The health & wellbeing of all our customers is our absolute priority at SCT.

 The Arena is a purpose built venue offering excellent facilities for visitors with disabilities - the number of spaces available varies on a show by show & we strongly recommend early booking

 In order for us to offer you the most suitable seating location we need to be aware of your needs at the time of booking and so that we can also be prepared for your arrival on the day of the show.

 Please note that following the current changes in working practices due to Covid-19 our accessible seating is now only available online - the box office is not staffed so the contact emails and numbers below are not monitored and cannot be responded to.

 All accessible tickets can be purchased online through our ticket service provider website Ticketmaster - click here to view our "How to book accessible tickets online guide".

 Further information on how to book tickets that meet your access needs can be found here.